Constructing a Real-World Benchmark for Early Wildfire Detection with the New PYRONEAR-2025 Dataset: Abstract

 \section{Abstract}

-Early wildfire detection is of the utmost importance to enable rapid response efforts, and thus minimize the negative impacts of wildfire spreads.
-To this end, we present \Pyro, a web-scraping-based dataset composed of videos of wildfires from a network of cameras that were enhanced with manual bounding-box-level annotations.
-Our dataset was filtered based on a strategy to improve the quality and diversity of the data, reducing the final data to a set of 10,000 images.
-We ran experiments using a state-of-the-art object detection model and found out that the proposed dataset is challenging and its use in concordance with other public dataset helps to reach higher results overall.
-We will make our code and data publicly available.
+Early wildfire detection (EWD) is of the utmost importance to enable rapid response efforts, and thus minimize the negative impacts of wildfire spreads.
+To this end, we present \Pyro, a new dataset composed of both images and videos, allowing for the training and evaluation of smoke plume detection models, including sequential models.
+The data is sourced from: \textit{(i)} web-scraped videos of wildfires from public networks of cameras for wildfire detection in-the-wild, \text{(ii)} videos from our in-house network of cameras, and \textit{(iii)} a small portion of synthetic and real images.
+This dataset includes around 150,000 manual annotations on 50,000 images, covering 640 wildfires, \Pyro surpasses existing datasets in size and diversity.
+It includes data from France, Spain, Chile and the United States.
+Finally, it is composed of both images and videos, allowing for the training and evaluation of smoke plume detection models, including sequential models.
+We ran cross-dataset experiments using a lightweight state-of-the-art object detection model, as the ones used in-real-life, and found out the proposed dataset is particularly challenging, with F1 score of around 70\%, but more stable than existing datasets.
+Finally, its use in concordance with other public datasets helps to reach higher results overall.
+Last but not least, the video part of the dataset can be used to train a lightweight sequential model, improving global recall while maintaining precision for earlier detections. \textbf{We make both our code and data available online}.\footnote{\url{https://github.com/joseg20/wildfires2025}}